rmp135/sql-ts/README.md

 Specifies the [handlebars](https://handlebarsjs.com) template to use when creating the output TypeScript file relative to the current working directory.
 See [dist/template.handlebars](./dist/template.handlebars) for the default template.

+See the section on templating for more info on how to use the template.

 ```json
 {
   "client": "...",